mantidproject/mantid/docs/source/concepts/EventFiltering.rst

 * :ref:`FilterEvents <algm-FilterEvents>` which allows for a variety of workspaces to specify how an :ref:`EventWorkspace` is split.

-This document focuses on how the create workspaces for filtering and will largely ignore :ref:`FilterByTime <algm-FilterByTime>` and :ref:`FilterByLogValue <algm-FilterByLogValue>`.
+This document focuses on how to create workspaces for filtering and will largely ignore :ref:`FilterByTime <algm-FilterByTime>` and :ref:`FilterByLogValue <algm-FilterByLogValue>`.